12 Top-Rated Day Trips from Amsterdam

 Finally, be sure to take a peek into the Old City Hall.
 Built in the 13th century, it's notable for its large tower and plush interior.
 English language guided tours are available.

 5. See the Historic Windmills at Zaanse Schans Open-Air Museum

 The Zaanse Schans open-air museum (Zaans Museum) is so picture-perfect, it's hard to believe it's actually a real community.
 Based on the original village of Zaanland as it would have looked around 1700, the museum was established to preserve buildings threatened by industrial development.

-Typical old wooden houses and windmills of the 17th and 18th centuries were taken down and carefully restored on the site, providing a vivid impression of life in earlier centuries - an effect enhanced by the fact that most of the houses are occupied.
+Typical old wooden houses and windmills of the 17th and 18th centuries were taken down and carefully restored on the site, providing a vivid impression of life in earlier centuries.
+The overall effect is further enhanced by the fact that most of the houses are actually occupied.